You can audit this course as an observer for $495. Click Here for more info.

 *SmArt School teachers sometimes have to travel for professional reasons.
 If they must miss a class they will notify all students during class time and add a session to the end of the calendar.
+One week off is scheduled for Thanksgiving week.
 All Classes meet live and are not recorded due to proprietary content.
 Teaching will not happen via email, only during class time.

 Portrait as story